examdawn/NEP2020_2023_BCA/4thsem/Business-Leadership-Skills/solved/impIA1.md

 # Section C

 ## Q6.
-Explain the theory of leadership by:
+Explain the theory of leadership by Maxwell
-1. Maxwell
-2. Jim Colin

 ## Q7.
 Explain the characteristics of leadership/a leader

 ## Q8.
-Write down the traits of an ethical leader
+Write down 10 qualities of an effective leader

 ## Q9.
-Write down the qualities of an effective leader

-## Q10.
 Explain the different roles of leadership